Félix Houphouët-Boigny Bridge, Abidjan - Things to Do at Félix Houphouët-Boigny Bridge

 Plateau District

-Abidjan's central business district featuring modern skyscrapers, government buildings, and the iconic Pyramid building
+Abidjan's gleaming business district with modern skyscrapers, government buildings, and the bustling Treichville market area nearby

 St. Paul's Cathedral

-A striking modern cathedral with unique architecture designed by Italian architect Aldo Spirito
+An architecturally striking modern cathedral in the Plateau district, designed by Italian architect Aldo Spirito with a distinctive contemporary style

 Banco National Park